25 Coronavirus Myths You Need to Stop Believing, According to Doctors

 Myth: Ordering products from China could give you COVID-19.

-"I don't think we need to get completely obsessed about packages that come in, because those types of surfaces… the virus might live there for a very short time," Fauci told Trevor Noah on the Mar.
-26 episode of Noah's at-home The Daily Show.
+"I don't think we need to get completely obsessed about packages that come in, because those types of surfaces… the virus might live there for a very short time," Fauci told Trevor Noah on a March episode of The Daily Show.
 "But people say, 'Should I get a package from a grocery store that says "Made in China"?'
 I wouldn't worry about that.
 That's not the issue."

 Myth: A change in temperature can kill coronavirus.